About

 General info

 Picpak Dog is a comic that’s been with me my entire life.
 I created the character in 1996 when I was five years old, in-between teaching myself how to draw Snoopy and Garfield.
 When I was eight I began adding new characters and making it into a comic strip, racking up quite an archive in the process.
-Right now I have over twenty books full of material.
-Some hit, some miss, some are incredibly painful to look at.
+Right now I have thousands of comics’ worth of material.
 Not having regular access to a scanner, these comics were never uploaded online until June 30, 2007.

-Most of the comics you see now were actually originally written when I was between the ages of nine to twelve, which explains the innocent humour of the strip.
+Many of the comics you see in the beginning of this archive were actually originally written when I was between the ages of nine to twelve, which explains the innocent humour of the strip.
 I always wanted to create a strip that I as a kid would enjoy, and what better way than posting strips that were drawn while I was one?
-That being said, a good chunk of the strips are new as well.
+That being said, the comics written now are all new ideas.

 What’s with the name?
 How do you spell it?